 Scott N. Gettinger, MD

-Regarding the recent U.S. Food and Drug Administration (FDA) approval of nivolumab plus ipilimumab for patients with PD-L1 [programmed cell death ligand 1] ≥ 1% expression, Dr. Gettinger said: “This combination is a new first-line option for PD-L1–expressing NSCLC [non–small cell lung cancer].”
+Regarding the recent U.S. Food and Drug Administration (FDA) approval of nivolumab plus ipilimumab for patients with PD-L1 ≥ 1% expression, Dr. Gettinger said: “This combination is a new first-line option for PD-L1–expressing NSCLC [non–small cell lung cancer].”

 Questions and Considerations

 “Nivolumab/ipilimumab plus limited chemotherapy is superior to chemotherapy alone regardless of the level of PD-L1 expression.
 However, this is not a new option yet.
-The FDA will make a decision on this by August 2020, when results of the POSEIDON trial are reported,” he said.
+The FDA is expected to make a decision on this by August 2020, when results of the POSEIDON trial are reported,” he said.